FaceFTW/faceftw.github.io/src/blog/0003/index.md

 }
 ```

-This makes the top-level parser much cleaner, with the exception of needing to return in `Vec`s due to the new main string parser:
+This makes the top-level parser much cleaner, except needing to return in `Vec`s due to the new main string parser:

 ```rust
 fn cow_parser<'a, E: ParserError<InputStream<'a>> + AddContext<InputStream<'a>, StrContext>>(